Sierrah Childs · November 19, 2025

 Once the Black Friday rush settles, your real opportunity begins.
 The goal is to build momentum beyond the holiday weekend and turn new buyers into regulars.

-If you want help getting your digital presence ready before the next major opportunity window, take the free assessment to find out exactly where to start.
-Or explore the DIY JumpStart Course to build the foundation yourself.
+Black Friday is not just for the big names anymore.
+Local businesses who show up online, connect with their audience, and make it easy to buy can absolutely compete and win.
+Start with visibility.
+Build connection.
+Simplify the path to purchase.
+If you want help getting your digital presence ready before the next major opportunity window, take the free assessment to find out exactly where to start, or explore the membership to build the foundation yourself.